Concentration Inequalities for Exchangeable Tensors and Matrix-valued Data: Discussion

 We provide concentration bounds of Hoeffding and Bernstein types in mode-exchangeable tensors and weighted sums of exchangeable matrix-valued data.
 The bounds we obtain recover and improve previously known results, notably in the i.i.d.\ case, weighted sum of random scalars, and combinatorial sums of matrix arrays.
 We are able to leverage the richer class of distributional symmetry studied in our paper to analyze wider class of problems, including estimating average effect of multi-factor models and fixed-design sketching applying to federated averaging.
 Still, intriguing questions remain as future directions.

 \begin{description} \item[Nonlinear exchangeable sums.]
 The results in our paper focus on concentration inequalities for the bilinear mapping $Z = \llangle W, X \rrangle$.
 It is interesting to ask if concentration occurs for a general nonlinear mapping $Z = f(W, X)$ under the same assumptions of exchangeability in tensors or matrix-valued data.
-In the unweighted and independent case, McDiarmid's inequality~\cite{mcdiarmid1989method} holds and suggests similar results should hold for the weighted and exchangeable case, under mild assumptions such as Lipschitz continuity of $f$.
-As a concrete example, for matrix-valued data, developing concentration bounds for nonlinear sum $Z = \sum_{k=1}^N A_k W_k B_k$ where $X =(A_k, B_k)$ is of crucial interest in the analyses for problems like blind deconvolution~\cite{chen2020noisy}.
+In the unweighted and independent case, McDiarmid's inequality~\citep{mcdiarmid1989method} holds and suggests similar results should hold for the weighted and exchangeable case, under mild assumptions such as Lipschitz continuity of $f$.
+As a concrete example, for matrix-valued data, developing concentration bounds for nonlinear sum $Z = \sum_{k=1}^N A_k W_k B_k$ where $X =(A_k, B_k)$ is of crucial interest in the analyses for problems like blind deconvolution~\citep{chen2020noisy}.

 \item[Nonasymptotic optimality.]
 As is previously raised in~\cite{foygel2024hoeffding}, an interesting question to ask is the nonasymptotic optimality for the multiplicative terms $(1+\epsilon_{N_k})$ in our theoretical results.
-In the unweighted case of sampling without replacement of random variables, Serfling's inequality~\cite{serfling1974probability} suggests such inflated constants are unnecessary (and indeed, sampling without replacement can lead to concentration that is even be stronger than the i.i.d.\ bounds); on the other hand,~\cite{foygel2024hoeffding} shows that for a general exchangeable setting some inflation is unavoidable.
+In the unweighted case of sampling without replacement of random variables, Serfling's inequality~\citep{serfling1974probability} suggests such inflated constants are unnecessary (and indeed, sampling without replacement can lead to concentration that is even be stronger than the i.i.d.\ bounds); on the other hand,~\cite{foygel2024hoeffding} shows that for a general exchangeable setting some inflation is unavoidable.
+Indeed, recent work~\cite{kim2026sharper} shows the optimal rate in the scalar-valued Hoeffding bound is $O(\frac{1}{n})$, providing evidence for sharper results in the matrix-valued and tensor cases.
 In the setting of tensor data and matrix data studied here, are there settings where this inflation may be unnecessary (analogous to sampling without replacement)?
 And, what are concrete examples such that the inflated tails occur?
 A separate question is that of the role of the tensor structure: our bounds (cf.~Theorems~\ref{thm:matrix-valued-hoeffding} and~\ref{thm:matrix-valued-bernstein}) for multi-way tensors in general depend on the ordering of the modes $(N_1, \cdots, N_K)$.
 It is of course possible to optimize the bounds by choosing the best ordering, but it also suggests potentiality for improvement to results independent of the mode ordering.